Bombay Hills: Walkways

-Since the closure of Te Araroa long-distance walkway through the Hunua Ranges in 2018, it has followed Pinnacle Hill Road for 6.5 km through the Bombay Hills.
+Te Araroa long-distance walkway through the Hunua Ranges closed in 2018.
+It now follows the Mt William Walkway over the Bombay Hills.

-The 4.5 km Mount William Walkway runs parallel to Te Araroa, linking 376 m Puketutu and 369 m Mount William.
+The 4.5 km Mount William Walkway links 376 m Puketutu and 369 m Mount William.
 It goes through bush with kauri, hard beech and king ferns and has views to Waikato, the west coast and Firth of Thames.